AlexanderPoone/Proj_Mgmt_Project/README.md

 ![image](https://user-images.githubusercontent.com/9071916/137674320-6294ccd5-51dc-46df-b276-46dc15244f1c.png)

 ## Schema design
+Everything GitHub supports is hosted by GitHub.
+Everything GitHub does not support is hosted by our small database.
 We keep the following data:

 Collection `roles`
 | owner | reponame | collaborator | role |